How Can Cat Litter Make You Sick?

 Ingestion of Oocysts:

-- Cats shed oocysts (the infectious form of the parasite) in their feces.
+- Cats shed oocysts which is know as Cat Coccidiosis (the infectious form of the parasite) in their feces.
 These oocysts can contaminate soil, water, and food.

 -